WICG/spatial-navigation/polyfill/README.md

 This is a JavaScript implementation of the [Spatial Navigation Specification](https://wicg.github.io/spatial-navigation/).

-It enables users to navigate the page using the arrow keys of the keyboard (or remote control, or game pad…), instead of (or in addition to) the <code class="key">Tab</code> key, the mouse cursor,
+It enables users to navigate the page using the arrow keys of the keyboard (or remote control, or gamepad…), instead of (or in addition to) the <code class="key">Tab</code> key, the mouse cursor,